Te Amokura works with businesses, the government and communities to find simple, innovative and sustainable solutions to complex issues and problems.

 Before joining Te Amokura Nate spent 8 years working in the not for profit sector holding various leadership roles managing teams, staff, interns and volunteers.
 Nate has a passion for Te Reo Māori and Te Ao Maori and trying to effect broader and positive outcomes for Māori.
 Nate was raised in Taupo and Porirua and has whakapapa links to Ngati Porou, Ngati Kahungunu and Tuhoe.

 Herewini has whakapapa links to Ngāti Kahungunu/Rangitane ki Wairarapa, Ngāti Rongomai, Ngāti Whakaaue, Ngāti Rārua and Vaimoso (Samoa).
 Born and raised in the Wairarapa, his interests remain with his people and with Te iwi Māori whānui.
-He is in his final year studying towards an LLB and a Bachelor of Arts majoring in Te Reo and Māori studies.
-Herewini is the president of Ngā Rangahautira (Māori Law Students’ Association at Te Herenga Waka, Victoria University of Wellington).
+Herewini has completed an LLB and a Bachelor of Arts, majoring in Te Reo and Māori studies.
+In 2020, Herewini was the president of Ngā Rangahautira (Māori Law Students’ Association at Te Herenga Waka, Victoria University of Wellington).

 Rawinia (aka, Ra) enjoyed a long career in the public sector, primarily in administration and finance roles, having worked previously with the Department of Māori Affairs, Te Tira Ahu Iwi (Iwi Transition Agency), Te Puni Kōkiri, the Office of the Māori Trustee and Hato Pāora College in Feilding.
 Ra is married to Vaughn and has two sons, Sonny and Luther, who keep her just as busy as the Te Amokura whanau.